ismir2023/ismir2023.github.io/cfs.md

 | Logo on conference bag| ✅ |  ❌| ❌ |

-Sponsorship fees are VAT excluded
+Sponsorship fees are VAT excluded.
+No VAT is applied to non Italian companies.

 <sup>*</sup>physical booths not included for Gold and Silver sponsors, but available upon request  at an additional cost

 <sup>*1</sup>only one of these 3 benefits, as chosen by the sponsor